SeriousOldMan/Simulator-Controller/README.md

 8. [More about the Race Assistants](https://youtu.be/AWJe7mZC2UI) - After learning a little bit here and there about the Race Assistants in the last videos, this one is completely dedicated to the Race Assistants.

-9. [Working with the Setup Advisor](https://youtu.be/TqkMvOB0UWI) - The Setup Advisor is a tool which helps you with your car setup work.
+9. [Working with the Setup Workbench](https://youtu.be/TqkMvOB0UWI) - The Setup Workbench is a tool which helps you with your car setup work.
 It takes your handling problems and comes up with recommendations how to fix those.
 For a couple of simulators, setup files can loaded, modified and written back after automatically having applied the recommendations.

 10. [Working with data from multiple Drivers](https://youtu.be/TK-TMtd1W9o) - This time you will learn how to work with data from multiple drivers in your telemetry database and how to create team strategies from this data.
 You will also see, how you can export and import data from and to your telemetry database.